rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 - Sensor interface from Adafruit

 ### 2.2.2 Required Hardware
-- SparkFun Thingdev IoT kit
+- SparkFun Thing Dev Kit IoT kit
   - A microB USB cable
   - A desktop or laptop computer which can run **Arduino IDE 1.6.8**

 ## 2.3 Connect the Sensor Module to your Device

-- Using [this image](https://github.com/Azure-Samples/iot-hub-c-thingdev-getstartedkit/blob/master/img/thingdev_command_center.png?raw=true) as a reference, connect your DHT22 and SparkFun Thingdev to the breadboard
+- Using [this image](https://github.com/Azure-Samples/iot-hub-c-thingdev-getstartedkit/blob/master/img/thingdev_command_center.png?raw=true) as a reference, connect your DHT22 and SparkFun Thing Dev Kit to the breadboard

 ***
 **Note:** Column on the left corresponds to sensor and on the Right to board.
 On the image, the board is place between 10 and 30 and sensor between 1 and 9.
 Additionally, when counting the - pins, start from the right and count in, as these do not align with the numbers indicated on the board.